Meta-Learning at Scale for Large Language Models via Low-Rank Amortized Bayesian Meta-Learning: Discussion

-\section{Conclusion}
+Our results show that a Bayesian approach to meta-learning for LoRA fine-tuning achieves strong generalization performance, measured in both accuracy and robustness, without a significant increase in computational cost.
+In the remainder of the paper we consider the implications of these results for broader questions about Bayesian methods and inductive biases for large language models.
+We also identify some of the limitations of our analyses and directions for future work.

+\paragraph{Bridging the gap between Bayesian deep learning and LLMs.} Bayesian modeling offers a principled way to encode prior knowledge and represent uncertainty \citep{Blei2014BuildCC, Griffiths2008}, and has been extensively studied in smaller neural networks \citep{MACKAY199573, blundell_2015}.
+For LLMs, however, the computational cost of Bayesian methods has limited their use, despite their promise for uncertainty quantification, interpretability, and domain adaptation \citep{pmlr-v235-papamarkou24b}.
+Our work helps bridge this gap by using LoRA to make Bayesian meta-learning practical for LLM fine-tuning.

+\paragraph{Inductive bias in the era of LLMs.} In-context learning \citep{min-etal-2022-metaicl, chen-etal-2022-meta} is a practical way to incorporate domain knowledge, but it can struggle when the relevant information is complex or unfamiliar \citep{dou2026clbenchbenchmarkcontextlearning}.
+Gradient-based meta-learning of model weights is often more expressive, but substantially more expensive.
+Data synthesis offers another route to injecting inductive bias \citep{mccoy_inductive}.
+Our results suggest a scalable alternative: in-weights meta-learning through Bayesian LoRA adaptation.
+This approach improves generalization, can be combined with in-context learning, and maintains memory overhead that is constant in the number of tasks.

+\paragraph{Meta-learning as a potential post-training stage for LLMs.} We have shown that meta-learning on the cls45 split provides strong performance on unseen tasks that are not closely related.
+An open problem to explore further is finding a stronger, larger-scale general-purpose dataset for metalearning in order to produce stronger few-shot performance on various unseen domain applications.

+\paragraph{Conclusion.}

 Meta-learning is an effective method for supporting better generalization across datasets, but its demands on computation and memory can make it difficult to apply to large language models.
-We have shown how meta-learning can be used to adapt LLMs by combining Amortized Bayesian Meta-Learning with Low-Rank Adaptation.
-This approach results not just in better accuracy across several benchmarks, but also in better calibration.
+We have shown how meta-learning can be applied to LLMs at scale by combining Amortized Bayesian Meta-Learning with Low-Rank Adaptation.
+This approach results in higher accuracy and across several benchmarks, and produces models that are more robust to pruning than existing methods for meta-learning in LLMs.
+Furthermore, being able to use meta-learning in these models allows us to demonstrate that it is complementary to in-context learning, allowing in-context examples to be used more effectively.